loaderImage

 Find out in detail if you can buy term insurance for someone else

 It’s your life, your choice of when you want to get married.
-If you absolutely do not have anyone who is not dependent on you financially, then you may not require a term insurance policy.
+If you absolutely do not have anyone who is dependent on you financially, then you may not require a term insurance policy.

 But, that said, you may have other people who are financially dependent on you such as your parents, siblings or even a business partner.
 In that case, you should buy a term insurance policy.